sahil7303/TrackFlow_CRM/README.md

 # TrackFlow- CRM Application

-CRM Application
-A web-based Customer Relationship Management (CRM) platform built with Django, Python, and MySQL.
+TrackFlow-CRM is a web-based Customer Relationship Management (CRM) platform built with Django, Python, and MySQL.
 This application provides an efficient way to manage customer-related data with user authentication and full CRUD operations support.

 ## Features